๐Ÿ›ก๏ธImmunobiology

 Self-Check Questions

-1. Which two phases are most directly dependent on cytoskeletal rearrangements, and what specific proteins are involved?
+1. Which two phases are most directly dependent on cytoskeletal rearrangements, and what specific proteins are involved in each?

 2. A patient has a genetic defect preventing phagosome-lysosome fusion.
 Which phases would still occur normally, and what would be the immunological consequence?

-4. If an FRQ asks you to explain how phagocytosis links innate and adaptive immunity, which phase provides the best evidence and why?
+4. If an exam question asks you to explain how phagocytosis links innate and adaptive immunity, which phase provides the best evidence and why?

 5. Mycobacterium tuberculosis survives inside macrophages by blocking a specific phase.
-Identify this phase and explain why this evasion strategy is effective for long-term bacterial survival.
+Identify this phase, explain the molecular mechanism it disrupts, and describe why this evasion strategy is effective for long-term bacterial survival.